 How Can You Improve Your Email Marketing with Better Subject Lines?

 If subscribers don’t open your emails or newsletters, your email subject lines may be the problem.
 Remember, you want to hook people.
-Furthermore, you want them to purchase your product or service or give a donation if your business is a non-profit.
+Furthermore, you want them to purchase your product or service or give a donation if your business is a not-for-profit also known as a non-profit.

 But how can you improve your email subject lines so that your subscribers will click on your emails?
 Here are some solutions.